-- Curriculum development: Academic linkages have helped the institution in designing and updating curriculum that are of global standard and benchmark. - Internship, On-the-job training: Many students of Civil, Mechanical Electrical, CS, PCT etc. have benefitted from collaborations and undergo internships. - Faculty exchange and development: Annual faculty development
+- Curriculum development: Academic linkages have helped the institution in designing and updating curriculum that are of global standard and benchmark. - Internship, On-the-job training: Many students of Civil, Mechanical Electrical, CS, PCT etc. have benefitted from collaborations and undergo internships. - Faculty exchange and development: Annual faculty development programmes are organized in collaboration with partnering institutions.
+These collaborations effect faculty exchange and enrichment programmes. - Research, Publication: Academic linkages have enhanced interdisciplinary research activities that have resulted in publication of research findings. - Consultancy: There is a marked increase in the number of consultancies and revenue generated.

-- Research, Publication: Academic linkages have enhanced interdisciplinary research activities that have resulted in publication of research findings. - Consultancy: There is a marked increase in the number of consultancies and revenue generated. - Extension: The University has started self growth and community work of 2 credits each to promote extension activities. - Student placement: The academic linkages established by the institution have enhanced its academic profile and has resulted in increase in the number of companies visiting the campus for placement.
+- Extension: The University has started self growth and community work of 2 credits each to promote extension activities. - Student placement: The academic linkages established by the institution have enhanced its academic profile and has resulted in increase in the number of companies visiting the campus for placement.